Guilded-NET/Guilded-NET.github.io/references/AbstractGuildedClient.GetBanAsync(HashId,HashId).md

 `server` [HashId](HashId 'Guilded.Base.HashId')

-The server where [the user](User 'Guilded.Base.Users.User') has been banned
+The identifier of the [server](Server 'Guilded.Base.Servers.Server') where [the user](User 'Guilded.Base.Users.User') has been banned

 <a name='Guilded.AbstractGuildedClient.GetBanAsync(Guilded.Base.HashId,Guilded.Base.HashId).member'></a>

 `member` [HashId](HashId 'Guilded.Base.HashId')

-The identifier of [the member](Member 'Guilded.Base.Servers.Member') to get ban information of
+The identifier of the [member](Member 'Guilded.Base.Servers.Member') to get ban information of

 #### Exceptions